RConsortium/R-Certification-WG/10_cdisc_questions.md

-1. What is the main focus of Good Clinical Practices (GCP)?
+1. What is the main focus of Good Clinical Practices (GCP)? [comment]: <> (This is not appropriate for CDISC section, perhaps could be moved general programming section)
     A. harmonized data collection
     B. standard analysis practices
     C. protection of subjects
     D. standard monitoring practices
     *** Answer: C. protection of subjects***

- 2. Specify the role which focus on the observation (such as the name of a lab test) of a SDTM data set?
+ 2. Specify the variable role which focus on the observation (such as the name of a lab test) of a SDTM data set?
     A. Identifier
     B. Topic
     C. Timing